-Marshall Housing Authority is a public housing agency in Marshall, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of February 16th, 2019, Marshall Housing Authority has 1 waiting lists that are open now or opening soon.
+Marshall Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 16th, 2022, Marshall Housing Authority has 1 waiting lists that are open now or opening soon.

 Marshall Housing Authority serves Harrison County.

 |Harrison County, Texas Housing Choice Voucher||Open Soon|

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.